MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Out-String.md

 ### System.Management.Automation.PSObject

-You can pipe objects to Out-String.
+You can pipe objects to `Out-String`.

 ## OUTPUTS

 ### System.String

-Out-String returns the string that it creates from the input object.
+`Out-String` returns the string that it creates from the input object.

 ## NOTES

-- The cmdlets that contain the **Out** verb (the **Out** cmdlets) do not format objects; they just render them and send them to the specified display destination.
+* The cmdlets that contain the **Out** verb that do not format objects;
+they just render them and send them to the specified display destination.
 If you send an unformatted object to an **Out** cmdlet, the cmdlet sends it to a formatting cmdlet before rendering it.
-- The **Out** cmdlets do not have parameters that take  names or file paths.
+* The **Out** cmdlets do not have parameters that take names or file paths.
 To send data to an **Out** cmdlet, use a pipeline operator (|) to send the output of a Windows PowerShell command to the cmdlet.
 You can also store data in a variable and use the **InputObject** parameter to pass the data to the cmdlet.
-For more information, see the examples.

 ## RELATED LINKS

 [Out-Default](../Microsoft.PowerShell.Core/Out-Default.md)